 - Dealing with debts.
 If you find yourself with debts, make sure you pay your priority debts first.
 If you need help sorting out your debts there are a number of free, independent organisations that can help you such as StepChange, Citizens Advice and National Debtline.

-- Benefits – check to see if you’re eligible for any benefits
+- Benefits – Use a benefits calculator to see if you're eligible for any state benefits.

 You can find out more about dealing with your finances after your partner dies on the Money Advice Service website.

 More articles you might like

 10 ways to take control of your day-to-day money